pglen/pyvserv/README.md

 instructing the server to use an encryption (session) key.

  PyvServ contains key exchange protocol, so the new session keys can be transmitted securely.
-The key exchange is base on ECC.
+The key exchange is based on ECC.

  PyvServ has utilities to generate encryption keys.
 At least one key needs to be generated before use.
 The server picks from a pool of keys, so communication data is always distinctive.

  PyvServ has blockchain capable back end.
 The new data is linked to the previous record.
-Utilities to verify the data
+Utilities to verify the data are also provided.

- PyvServ has file upload / download capabilities.
+ PyvServ has file upload / download capabilities with encrypted transport.

+ PyvServ has replication facilities via a client based  'I have You have' mechanism featuring encrypted transport.

  Project is still in motion, but a lot of it is usable.